thatguycalledrob/gps-tracking/cloud/readme.md

 Create files:
 1. key.json     ->      this is your GCP project service account key
-2. secret.json  ->      this is a "password" - nothing fancy
+2. ../shared/secret.json  ->      this is a "password" - nothing fancy just classic private-private key

 Install